StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_pages/bountyprocess.md

 author_profile: false
 permalink: /bountyprocess/
 ---
+# Contributing to the SDF to receive bounties

 Bounties are offered for performing certain tasks for the SDF.
 These are awards in the form of the Stratis cryptocurrency.

 ## Bounty information request